 There are over 650 muscles in the human body.
 They are under our skin and cover our bones.
 Muscles often work together to help us move.
-We don't really have to thing about moving each individual muscle.
-We just think of running and our bodies do the rest.
+We don't really have to think about moving each individual muscle.
+For example, we just think of running and our body does the rest.

 How Muscles Work

 Muscles work by expanding and contracting.
 Muscles have long, thin cells that are grouped into bundles.
 When a muscle fiber gets a signal from its nerve, proteins and chemicals release energy to either contract the muscle or relax it.
 When the muscle contracts, this pulls the bones it's connected to closer together.

 Many of our muscles come in pairs.
 An example of this is the biceps and triceps in our arms.
 When the biceps contract the triceps will relax, this allows our arm to bend.
 When we want to straighten our arm back out, the biceps will relax and the triceps will contract.
 Muscle pairs allow us to move back and forth.